Integrated Pest Management · Agriculture and Natural Resources

 - Identify the pest, and use the resources on this website to determine which pesticides will specifically control that pest.

 - Avoid broad-spectrum, persistent insecticides.
 Carbamates, organophosphates, and pyrethroids kill many different invertebrates and leave residues that kill pollinators, parasites, and predators that migrate in after the application.

 - Neonicotinoids and other systemic insecticides translocate (move) within plants and can poison bees and natural enemies that feed on nectar, pollen, and liquids that plants ooze (guttation).

 - Be aware that broad-spectrum herbicides and herbicides applied for broadleaf weeds, reduce floral plants that attract and feed pollinators and natural enemies.

 - To protect pollinators, avoid spraying when plants are in bloom.

 - Apply pesticides between sunset and midnight, when bees are not present.

 Talk about your pesticide applications with nearby beekeepers and know where colonies are located.
 Healthy bee populations and abundant nectar sources create a mutually beneficial relationship between beekeepers and growers.

-Use the Pest Management Guidelines to look up the impact of specific pesticides on natural enemies and pollinators.
-Each crop has a table of Relative Toxicities of Insecticides and Miticides to Natural Enemies and Honey Bees under the General Information section.
+- Use the Pest Management Guidelines to look up the impact of specific pesticides on natural enemies and pollinators.
+Each crop has a table of Relative Toxicities of Insecticides and Miticides to Natural Enemies and Honey Bees in the General Information section.

 Homes and landscapes